 In addition to Zuby nehty, Marka has also performed with Plyn and Dybbuk.

-she plays alt saxophone, composes ans sings in the band.
+She plays alt saxophone, composes and sings in the band.
 Previously she played in the band UJD.

 She teaches as Anglo-American University in Prague about subcultures.